Fantasy Baseball Rankings 2026: Sleepers from prediction model that called Randy Arozarena's impressive season

 SportsLine simulated the entire MLB season and identified the top 2026 Fantasy baseball sleepers

-Peak Fantasy baseball draft season is here, with Opening Day now just two days away as owners are looking to hit a home run on mid-to-late round Fantasy baseball sleepers.
+Opening Night between the Yankees and Giants is approaching, and Fantasy baseball players are looking to hit a home run on mid-to-late round Fantasy baseball sleepers in last-minute drafts.
 The likes of Mookie Betts, Yordan Alvarez, Oneil Cruz and Sandy Alcantara saw their production plummet last year due to various reasons.
 However, them now being a bit under the radar in Fantasy baseball draft rankings could result in them also being steals per their Fantasy baseball ADP.
 Identifying who you want to construct your 2026 Fantasy baseball strategy around is one thing, but then knowing when it's most advantageous to draft them is another.

 That's when having Fantasy advice comes in handy as it often takes into account factors which often go overlooked.
-MLB Opening Day 2026 is on March 25 for two teams before a full slate takes place the following day.
 Before finalizing your 2026 Fantasy baseball draft prep, be sure to see the 2026 Fantasy baseball rankings and cheat sheets from the proven computer model at SportsLine.

 Last season, SportsLine's Projection Model identified several top Fantasy baseball sleepers, breakouts and busts, including Mariners outfielder Randy Arozarena.